 On a funny note: When we were in the office, there was one point where we ran out of Pop-Tarts.
 We switched snack vendors and couldn’t order them anymore, so there was a shortage in the kitchen.
 A few of us started hiding Pop-Tarts around the office like it was buried treasure.
 Someone hid one in the cold brew keg.
 I hid mine in the freezer.
 It was ridiculous and fun.
 There was a brief period where you could just unexpectedly find a Pop-Tart.

-If you are interested in learning more about the available roles on our engineering team, be sure to visit our Careers page at jellyfish.co.
-And to all the engineers out there building a better tomorrow, we say thank you!
+If you are interested in learning more about the available roles on our engineering team, be sure to visit our Careers page.
+And to all the engineers out there building a better tomorrow, thank you!